redox-os/book/src/why-rust.md

 # Why Rust?

-Why we wrote an operating system in Rust?
+Why did we write an operating system in Rust?
 Why even write in Rust?

 Rust has enormous advantages, because for operating systems, security and stability matters a lot.